El Yunque: From the North Side to the South Side & Back

 Remember to pack out all of your trash!

 Drive as far up Road 191 on the north side of El Yunque as you can.
-Park on the side of the road.
+Note- you need to park in designated areas only- so you will have to park on the Mt Britton road parking and walk to RT 191.
 Walk up hill beyond the gate for about ¼ kilometer.
 The trail head is marked with a sign on your right.